Washington-University/HCPpipelines/README.md

    visiting and submitting the
    [FreeSurfer registration form](https://surfer.nmr.mgh.harvard.edu/registration.html).**

-4. [Connectome Workbench][Connectome-Workbench]
+4. [Connectome Workbench][Connectome-Workbench] version 1.0

-   A full installation of Connectome Workbench is not currently required.
-Only the command line tool `wb_command`, which is part of Connectome Workbench, is required.
-Currently, the setup script used for example runs of the various pipelines is configured with the assumption that the necessary `wb_command` binary is installed in the `global/binaries/caret7/bin_rh_linux64` subdirectory within the main HCP Pipelines directory.

-   As it is relatively unlikely that users will install Connectome Workbench in that location, you will typically need to change this setting in the setup script.
-Instructions for doing so are given below in the
+   The HCP Pipelines scripts use the `wb_command` which is part of the Connectome Workbench.
-   [Running the HCP Pipelines on example data](#running-the-hcp-pipelines-on-example-data) section.
+   They locate the `wb_command` using an environment variable.
+Instructions for setting this environment variable are provided below in the [Running the HCP Pipelines on example data](#running-the-hcp-pipelines-on-example-data) section.

 5. The [HCP version of gradunwarp][HCP-gradunwarp] (if gradient nonlinearity correction is to be done.)